muratkendir/dist-gis-exercises/docs/basics_of_web_mapping.md

 });
 ```

-## 6.a) How to add WMTS layer to the OpenLayers?
+## 6. How to add WMTS layer to the OpenLayers?

 [USGS WMTS service (Capabilities)](https://mrdata.usgs.gov/mapcache/wmts?service=wmts&request=getCapabilities)

-- Which one is a correct definiiton for a WMTS connection?
+- Which one is a correct definition for a WMTS connection?

 **A**
 ```javascript